See Terminology for an explanation of supply chain model.

 (H) Use compromised package

-An adversary modifies the package after it has left the package repository, or tricks the user into using an unintended package.
+An adversary modifies the package after it has left the package registry, or tricks the user into using an unintended package.

 Threat: Register a package name that is similar looking to a popular package and get users to use your malicious package instead of the benign one.